 And that's a miracle.
 It's not our job to be the miracle.
 It's not our job to be the burning bush.
 That's God's job.
-But it is our job to take that fire and give it away!
+But it is our job to give that fire away!
 Wrap the world in flame!
 Spread that soulfire of God!
 That's our job.
 Fan those flames.
 Maybe even heap some coals on.
-And spread that loving fire of God.

-These days, it's hard to stoke the coals.
-So many haven't come home yet and still others distrust what churches get up to.
-But y'all, I think we're finding ways to burn anyway.
+And spread that fire of God.
+But these days, it's hard to stoke coals when we can't rush the doors together.
+But y'all, I think we've found a way to burn even though life is hard.
 We always have, but these days, we're managing even more.
 The coals we're fanning, the fires we're burning, the miracles we're passing along, they haven't slowed down, they've just shifted.
-Zoom fanned and keeps on fanning some new fires, and it's relit old ones.
-But so does this building and the many things that happen here.
-We've bragged a lot on the contractors doing all that work, but there's a lot of other coals, too.
-There's you.
-And we're gonna keep fanning the coals we've got, keep sharing those miracles, and keep passing God on until that treasure we've held becomes the treasure we share.
-Fan those flames, St. Thomas'.
-Heap even more coals on.
-And spread that loving fire of God.
+I know it's silly, but even Zoom has fanned some new fires and relit old ones.
+One day, we'll rush doors and cram in elbow-tight and share bread and wine all together again.
+One day, but in the meantime, we'll keep fanning the coals we've got, we'll keep sharing those miracles, and we'll keep passing God along.
+Take that treasure we've held and make it the treasure we share.
+That's our job.
+Fan those flames.
+Maybe even heap some coals on.
+And spread that fire of God.